 If you’ve got any questions or concerns about what TCSU does, if there’s something you think TCSU should be doing, or if you’d like a TCSU representative to be present at a meeting, please drop me an email.

-I’m Dante, a first year economist and your Vice President for 2017/2018.
+I’m Dante, a second year economist and your Vice President for 2017/2018.
 As VP, I will serve as Toby’s deputy, represent Trinity at CUSU Councils and organize Liaison meetings with Fellows and Open meetings with all TCSU members.
 I will also help to run TCSU+.

 If you have any questions or concerns about how TCSU works as a committee or about transparency in what we do, please do get in touch!

-I am Joanna, a first year Economist and Treasurer of the TCSU 2017/2018.
+I am Joanna, a second year Economist and Treasurer of the TCSU 2017/2018.
 I feel extremely honoured to be TCSU’s Treasurer and I am grateful for being given the opportunity to give back to our wonderful and welcoming community.

 As Treasurer, I look forward to managing the TCSU bank account and allocating funds in order to enhance the welfare our fellow Trinitarians.
 This year, I hope to work closely with the Ents Officer, ensuring that we spend our money as efficiently as possible so that we are able to provide more social events and bops both within and outside college and with other colleges.